Holiday rentals in County Down

 A spa pool is situated on a stone patio, facing the tranquil water and a setting sun.
 Adjacent to the pool, a wooden sauna stands, while outdoor furniture, including a circular table and chairs, promotes relaxation amid the serene landscape.

-Cottage
+Cottage in Kircubbin

-4.96 out of 5 average rating, 380 reviews
+4.95 out of 5 average rating, 388 reviews

 Seaview Cottage I. with HOT TUB & SAUNA

-The cosy cottage provides perfect accommodation for 4 people only.
-You can enjoy the spa pool, sauna, and paddle boards whilst experiencing breathtaking views.
+The cosy cottage provides perfect accommodation for up to 4 people.
+You can enjoy the spa pool, sauna, and paddle boards whilst experiencing breath-taking views.
 The cottage is located a stones throw from the beach, with stunning views looking over Strangford Lough and the Mourne Mountains.
 Only 5 minutes walk is the village of Kircubbin, where there are pubs, restaurants and a supermarket.
 With the water so close, wake up to the sounds, views & smell of the sea.

 Popular amenities for County Down holiday rentals

-All About County Down
+All about County Down

 Situated along the eastern coast of Northern Ireland, County Down is where the peaks of the Mourne Mountains sweep down to the waters of the Irish Sea.
 Hundreds of kilometres of hiking and biking trails through nature reserves thread through this breathtaking landscape, with golden beaches, rolling hills, and ancient forests.
 Strangford Lough, an inlet protected from the rough waves of the Irish Sea, provides calm waters for kitesurfing, fishing, and swimming.